Cultivating Global Learning Through Course Curricula

 About the Program

-Global Affairs seeks Academic Senate and Academic Federation faculty members with full-time appointments from all UC Davis schools and colleges interested in participating in the Curriculum Enhancement for Global Learning program.
+Global Affairs seeks applications from Academic Senate and Academic Federation faculty members with full-time appointments who teach degree-seeking students from all UC Davis schools and colleges.

-The selected group meets twice a quarter during the fall, winter, and spring quarters to explore avenues for globalizing the student experience.
-Participants have the opportunity to:
+The selected group will meet four times over spring quarter 2023 to explore avenues for globalizing the student experience.
+Program participants will have the opportunity to:

-- Infuse courses with interactive learning strategies and global content
+- Infuse courses with interactive learning strategies for global content

 - Apply diverse perspectives to course materials